Workflow Syntax and Execution Runtime¶

 To specify a working directory for a step, you can use the

-executed.
+specified command is executed.
 For example, adding

 dir as follows: